Don’t Turn Giving Tuesday Into a Money Grab

 Get noticed right away

-Your fundraising letters and anything else you send by mail needs to look appealing enough to open.
+Your fundraising letters and anything else you send by mail need to look appealing enough to open.
 You could put a tagline on the envelope.
 That doesn’t mean something like It’s Our Annual Appeal.
-Try something like – How you can help students boost their reading skills.
-Your envelope should look personal and not resemble a bill or junk mail.
+Try something like – How you can help families move into their own homes. or THANK YOU!

 Once your donor opens your fundraising appeal, lead with a story followed by a clear, prominent ask.
 When they open your thank you letter, they should be greeted with gratitude.